symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

             ),
         )) ?>

-When using the Esi, Ssi or Js cache adapters the settings passed here are remembered:
+When using the Esi, Ssi or Js cache adapters, the settings passed here are remembered:

 .. configuration-block::